kubernetes/autoscaler/cluster-autoscaler/FAQ.md

   * don't have PDB or their PDB is too restrictive (since CA 0.6).
 * Pods that are not backed by a controller object (so not created by deployment, replica set, job, stateful set etc). *
 * Pods with local storage. *
-* Pods that cannot be moved elsewhere due to various constraints (lack of resources, non-matching node selctors or affinity, matching anti-affinity, etc)
+* Pods that cannot be moved elsewhere due to various constraints (lack of resources, non-matching node selectors or affinity, matching anti-affinity, etc)

 <sup>*</sup>Unless the pod has the following annotation (supported in CA 1.0.3 or later):